-• This chapter, Chapter 1, "Introduction and Roadmap," introduces the organization of this guide.

-- Chapter 2, "Understanding WebLogic JNDI," provides an overview of the Java Naming and Directory Interface (JNDI) implementation in WebLogic Server. - Chapter 3, "WebLogic JNDI," describes programming with WebLogic JNDI.
+- This chapter, Chapter 1, "Introduction and Roadmap," describes the scope and organization of this guide. - Chapter 2, "Understanding WebLogic JNDI," provides an overview of the Java Naming and Directory Interface (JNDI) implementation in WebLogic Server. - Chapter 3, "WebLogic JNDI," describes programming with WebLogic JNDI.